 These are not Sweden’s cheapest crash pads, we’ll admit – but if you’re up for a splurge, they’re sure to make your trip extra special.

-Fancy spending a night below ground in an old mine?
+Fancy spending the night in a converted steam plant?
 We’ve got it covered.
 Prefer to keep it cool on a bed made of ice?
 No problem.
 Or maybe you’d like to try sleeping underwater?
 Our guide to Sweden’s best places to stay will help you on your way.

 Harads, Swedish Lapland

-Tucked away in the remote northern village of Harads, 90km northwest of Luleå, the incredible Treehotel has six rooms suspended among pine trees near the Lule River.
+Tucked away in the remote northern village of Harads, 90km northwest of Luleå, the incredible Treehotel has seven rooms suspended among pine trees near the Lule River.

-Even the names of the rooms are tantalising – you can choose to spend your night in the UFO, the Cabin, the Dragonfly, the Blue Cone, the Bird’s Nest, or the ingenious, semi-camouflaged Mirrorcube (pictured here), or the luxurious Seventh Room, which is built around a tree.
+Even the names of the rooms are tantalising – you can choose to spend your night in the UFO, the Cabin, the Dragonfly, the Blue Cone, the Bird’s Nest, the ingenious, semi-camouflaged Mirrorcube (pictured here), or the luxurious Seventh Room, which is built around a tree.

 Jukkasjärvi, Swedish Lapland

 Every year, when the fleeting Arctic summer gives way to winter, work begins on the reconstruction of a true Swedish institution.
 Built annually from the frozen waters of the Torne River, the Icehotel offers intrepid guests the chance to bed down on reindeer skins inside rooms made from snow and ice.
 The temperate hovers at around -5°C, even if it’s much colder outside, and you’ll be kept warm by heavy-duty sleeping bags.